Home » By Course » Desserts » Creamy Peanut Butter Fudge

 What to Serve with Peanut Butter Fudge

 Peanut butter fudge is amazing as is, but can be served alongside other treats for a more varied dessert experience.
-Serve fudge squares with fresh fruit slices, a scoop of vanilla ice cream, or alongside cookies like oatmeal or chocolate chip.
+Serve fudge squares with fresh fruit slices or saltine toffee and peanut butter blossoms

-If you want a more savory pairing, enjoy them with nuts like almonds and pecans.
-When it comes to beverages, peanut butter fudge pairs well with milk, hot chocolate, strong black coffee, black tea (like Earl Grey or English Breakfast), or dessert wines.
+When it comes to beverages, peanut butter fudge pairs well with whipped chocolate milk, hot chocolate (peppermint hot chocolate during the holidays!), strong black coffee, or black tea (like Earl Grey or English Breakfast).

 A stack of three smooth peanut butter fudge on a white surface.